JacquesLucke/animation_nodes_manual/content/documentation/nodes/falloff/object_controller_falloff/index.md

 ## Options

-- **Sphere** - This option associates to every object a float that is equal to inverse the distance from it to some controller object.
+### Sphere

+This option associates to every object a float that is equal to inverse the distance from it to some controller object.
 This float is always in `[0,1]` range, So some distances will be clamped to `1` or `0`.
 We conclude that objects that are closer to the controller will have a large float that doesn't exceed `1` and as objects gets away, their floats starts to fade till it becomes zero at some point.
 This float is added to the scale of the controller object, so scaling the controller object will result in increase in the floats of every object.

 {{< video object_controller_falloff_node_example.mp4 >}}

-### Illustration
+#### Illustration

 In this illustration, I set the z-position of the points of a line to their falloff floats which formed some kind of triangle.
 As we said, the